prakhar1989/docker-curriculum/tutorial/src/index.md

 > This should be cloned on the machine where you are running the docker commands and *not* inside a docker container.

 The next step now is to create an image with this web app.
 As mentioned above, all user images are based on a base image.
 Since our application is written in Python, the base image we're going to use will be [Python 3](https://hub.docker.com/_/python/).
-More specifically, we are going to use the `python:3-onbuild` version of the python image.

-What's the `onbuild` version you might ask?

-> These images include multiple ONBUILD triggers, which should be all you need to bootstrap most applications.
-The build will COPY a `requirements.txt` file, RUN `pip install` on said file, and then copy the current directory into `/usr/src/app`.

-In other words, the `onbuild` version of the image includes helpers that automate the boring parts of getting an app running.
-Rather than doing these tasks manually (or scripting these tasks), these images do that work for you.
-We now have all the ingredients to create our own image - a functioning web app and a base image.
-How are we going to do that?
-The answer is - using a **Dockerfile**.

 ### Dockerfile